 If an employee’s fixed-term contract expires, without renewal on the same terms as before, or is terminated as in a redundancy situation, the employee will have the same rights to unfair dismissal and redundancy protection as a permanent employee, subject to the usual qualification periods.
 The employer will need to follow a fair procedure to dismiss any temporary employee(s) in a redundancy situation, including following the statutory disciplinary and dismissal procedure.

-It used to be common practice in a redundancy situation to make fixed-term employees redundant before their full-time
+It used to be common practice in a redundancy situation to make fixed-term employees redundant before their full-time colleagues.
+However, the automatic redundancy of fixed-term staff, purely because of their status, is

 Already a subscriber?